servicerocket-labs/forge-fundamentals/exercise-3.md

    ```js
    import Resolver from "@forge/resolver";

    const resolver = new Resolver();

    resolver.define("getText", (req) => {
      console.log(req);
      return "Hello, World!";
    });

    export const handler = resolver.getDefinitions();
    ```

    This file contains all the backend resolver functions that the app can invoke from the frontend.
 We’ve only defined a single function called `getText` that only does two things.
-It first logs the request context (`req`) and it also returns a response with a value of `Hello, World!` to the frontend.
+It first logs the request object (`req`) and it also returns a response with a value of `Hello, World!` to the frontend.

-   If we were to examine the req object that gets logged out in line 6, it would look something like:
+   If we were to examine the `req` that gets logged out in line 6, it would look something like:

    ```json
    {